t3nsor/us-immigration-faq/H-1B.md

 * Aliens who have already been counted against the cap are, for the next 6 years, not subject to the cap when seeking admission in H-1B status or switching to another employer wishing to sponsor them for H-1B status [13].
 Days spent outside the US do not count against the 6 years [14], so winning the lottery qualifies you up to 6 years of total time in the US in H-1B status, assuming that you also qualify on the merits and are not inadmissible.
 * There are circumstances in which H-1B time can be extended beyond 6 years (see below).

+## Does the cap exemption apply if I won the lottery but didn't actually acquire H-1B status?
+Suppose an employer filed a petition for you in the lottery, the petition was approved, but you didn't actually obtain H-1B status.
+Some possible situations where this happens are:

+* Your case was filed as a change of status, but your employment with the petitioner was terminated prior to Oct 1, so the change of status did not take place.
+* You never worked for the petitioning employer.
+They had intended for you to join them on Oct 1, but you decided not to.
+* Your case was filed under consular processing.
+You were still in the US on Oct 1, working for the employer in some other status.
+Before you had the chance to travel and return in H-1B status, your employment was terminated.
+* Your case was filed under consular processing.
+You are outside the US, and you were going to travel to the US on or after Oct 1 in order to work for the petitioning employer, but before you had the chance to do so, they withdrew their offer.

+The question is: based on the fact that you had won the lottery and you had an H-1B petition approved at one point, can a new employer file a cap-exempt H-1B petition for you?

+The answer to this question is, unfortunately, unclear, with different sources making different claims.
+USCIS does not appear to have issued official guidance regarding these questions.
+Thus, it is advisable for aliens seeking H-1B status to do their best to ensure that they acquire H-1B status as soon as possible after winning the lottery in order to guarantee that they are <q>counted against the cap</q> and will be cap-exempt for the next 6 years, even if this means staying at an employer you hate for 6 months waiting for October to start.

+If you did acquire H-1B status, then even if the petition is revoked shortly thereafter, you are definitely counted under the cap [43] and your cap exemption is safe.

 ## What happens when you have used up 6 years in H-1B status?
 We simply quote the text of the relevant regulation [41]: